theBlue0x/docs/docs/connect/local.md

     -  Run the downloaded installer.
 Accept the defaults and follow the on screen instructions to complete the installation.

 2. To set JAVA_HOME, do the following:

-    -  Right click My Computer and select Properties.
+    -  This PC -> Right click -> Properties -> Scroll down to Advanced System Settings

-    -  On the Advanced tab, select Environment Variables, and then edit JAVA_HOME to point to where the JDK software is located; for example,  *C:\Program Files\Java\jdk1.6.0*.
+    -  On the new Window -> Advanced Tab -> Environment Variables

+    -  Edit JAVA_HOME to point to where the JDK software is located; for example,  *C:\Program Files\Java\jdk1.6.0*.

 ## Download and Connect to the Blue0x Network